Efficient Application of Tensor Network Operators to Tensor Network States: Cholesky Based Compression

 \section{Cholesky Based Compression}

-We will now state the general idea for our new compression algorithm, coined the Cholesky Based Compression (CBC).
-A step-by-step description can be found in Sec .~\ref {sec:cbc_tt} and Sec .~\ref {sec:cbc_tree} for tensor-trains and general TTN, respectively.
-The general idea is based on the fact that any TTNS is split into two disconnected subsystems $A$ and $B$ by cutting any virtual bond $\alpha_i$.
-The required dimension of this bond can then be obtained by performing the eigendecomposition of the resulting density matrix, which is obtained by performing the partial trace over all sites connected to site $i$ only via leg $\alpha_i$.
-To avoid exponential scaling, the physical degrees of freedom for which the tensor was already compressed are removed through a projection, compressing them into a single virtual degree of freedom.
-In the end, one obtains the new and compressed TTNS as a projection change of the original TTNS into the compressed form.
+We will now state the general idea for our new compression algorithm, coined the Cholesky-Based Compression (CBC).
+The step-by-step description can be found in Sec .~\ref {sec:cbc_tt} and Sec .~\ref {sec:cbc_tree} for tensor-trains and general TTN, respectively.
+The general idea is that any TTNS can be split into two disconnected subsystems $A$ and $B$ by cutting any virtual bond $\alpha_i$.
+The required dimension of this bond can then be obtained by performing the eigendecomposition of the reduced density matrix of either subsystem.
+This matrix is obtained by performing the partial trace over all sites in the other subsystem.
+To avoid exponential scaling when sweeping through the system, the sites with all their virtual legs compressed only enter via an approximate projection.
+In the end, one obtains the new, compressed TTNS as a projection of the original TTNS onto the compressed form.
 This idea is known as the density matrix compression algorithm (DMC).
 It was originally introduced for MPS only \cite{DMCNote}, but a version for general TTNS was recently introduced \cite{Ma2024}.
-However, when constructing the tensor representing the reduced density matrix, we build many local positive definite tensors explicitly by evaluating a product of the form $G=M^\dagger M$, which is a Cholesky decomposition of $G$.
-In the CBC, we utilize this fact by constructing only $M$ and immediately truncating the legs that would connect to the adjoint.
-Avoiding the full construction of the tensor $G$ leads to a more efficient algorithm as the involved tensors tend to be much smaller, as we will see in the explicit statement of the algorithm.
+However, when constructing the tensor representing the reduced density matrix, we need to evaluate the partial traces.
+This yields positive definite tensors by evaluating a product of the form $G=M^\dagger M \in C^{m\times n}$, which is a Cholesky decomposition of $G$.
+In the CBC, we utilise this fact by using only $M \in \C^{\ell \times n}$ and never constructing the full matrix $G$.
+To avoid exponential scaling of $M$ in $\ell$, this dimension is truncated during the sweep such that $\ell < m$, $n$.
+The resulting tensor can then be used to approximately compute further partial traces.
+Avoiding the full construction of the tensor $G$ leads to a more efficient algorithm, as the involved tensors tend to be much smaller, as we will see in the explicit statement of the algorithm.